FailAcademy/learning/web-dev-foundation/_slides/week-06/01-programming-basics-slides.md

 # Pseudocode Example

-Remember **variables** from junior high alegbra?
-Back then, we used letter as variables to represent numbers.
+Remember **variables** from junior high algebra?
+Back then, we used letters as variables to represent numbers.

 In programming, we can use variables to represent a wider variety of things: